Werekracken/tome-wkbeholder/readme.md

 ## Changelog

 v1.0.0 Took out some logic around redefining some AI rules for talent usage because it was breaking this from loading and breaking other add ons as well.
 Made Temporal Gaze thralls so that you can't switch and control them because that was causing errors too.

+v1.0.1 Fixed and issue that caused bump attacks to error in conjunction with other addons.